Everardus Alemannus

 Everardus, called Alemannus or Teutonicus (both meaning "the German"), was a German cleric, university professor (magister) and poet.
 He specialized in grammar and rhetoric and served as a rector.
 His greatest work was a Latin poem entitled Laborintus ("Labyrinth").
 It is a didactic work that endeavours to teach grammar and the finer points of poetic composition: metre, rhyme and, most importantly, the various forms of medieval hexameter.
-Its modern editor, Edmond Faral, in Les arts poétiques du XIIe et du XIIIe siècle (Paris, 1924), dated it no later than 1280 and earlier than 1208–1213.
+Its modern editor, Edmond Faral, in Les arts poétiques du XIIe et du XIIIe siècle (Paris, 1924), dated it no later than 1280 and not earlier than 1208–1213.